lethal-guitar/RigelEngine/src/README.md

 ### `renderer`

 Provides 2d-rendering functionality, using OpenGL as backend.
-This is meant to be kept fairly small in terms of the public intetface, and ideally general enough that other types of games could be built on top of it.
-The inner workings have
+This is meant to be kept fairly small in terms of the public interface, and ideally general enough that other types of games could be built on top of it.

 ### `sdl_utils`